ClementPinard/DepthNet/README.md

 [sudo] pip3 install -r requirements.txt
 ```

-If you want to log some outputs from the validation set with the `--log-output` option, you need openCV3 to convert depth to RGB with a rainbow colormap.
+If you want to log some outputs from the validation set with the `--log-output` option, you need openCV python bindings to convert depth to RGB with a rainbow colormap.
-> *TODO: we should still log output as a greyscale if cv import fails*
+> *If you don't have opencv, grayscales will be logged*

 ### Usage